-Corfu remains to be one of Greece’s most popular tourist destinations.
-Located in the Ionian island group in the west, Corfu is composed of white sand beaches, an active nightlife, and stunning mountains.
+Corfu remains one of Greece’s most popular tourist destinations.
+Located in the Ionian island group in the west, it is composed of white sand beaches, an active nightlife, and stunning mountains.
 It’s very crowded during the summer months, especially with young backpackers looking to party and sit by the beach.
-However, despite that, there are still many quiet places to stay on the island and avoid this atmosphere.
+Despite that, there are still many quiet places to stay on the island to avoid this atmosphere.
 Corfu tends to be a popular stop for people coming or going to Italy as it’s relatively near the ferry port.

-- Hostel Prices: Hostels in Corfu cost around $15 USD per night for a dormitory room.
+- Hostel Prices: Hostels in Corfu cost around $12 USD per night for a dormitory room.
 During the peak summer months, prices rise to about $30.
 Privates start at $25 per night in the off-season.

 - Budget Hotel Prices: Double rooms start around $50 USD per night and come with breakfast included.

 - Average Cost of Food: Restaurants will cost no more than $20 USD for a nice dinner even in a tourist area.
 If you really want to eat cheap, eat a gyro.
 A Gyro is only about $3 and the best cheap food in Greece.
 You can also find sandwiches and snacks for less than $10.

 - Transportation Costs: The main bus terminal in Corfu is the San Rocco Square.
 Tickets are $2.25 USD and buses run about every 30 minutes.
 You can also take a taxi but they are very, very expensive.